codechem/CC.CSX/README.md

 a declarative fashion by just using pure C#.

-The idea is to have strongly typed and readable structure, so the developer is be able to easily navigate and manipulate the final output.
+The idea is to have strongly typed and readable structure, so the developer is able to easily navigate and manipulate the final output.
 It is similar like [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) in the JS world, or even more similar to [hiccup](https://github.com/weavejester/hiccup) in `clojure`.

-By using implicit operators there is no need to use `new HtmlNode`, or unnecessary quotes and brackets, so the layout is easily readable.

 - Any attribute is a tuple of two strings (key and the value),
   - `using static CC.CSX.HtmlAttributeKeys` imports all the attribute